-My recommendation is to book it online and pick it up at the Nantes train station (very close to the castle).
+I recommend booking it online and picking it up at the Nantes train station (very close to the castle).
 From there you can take the highway very easily.

 To park in Clisson, it is better to do so on the village’s outskirts or in the area behind the castle.

 By bike: there are cycle routes that link Nantes to Clisson.
 The journey is between 28 km and 33 km, depending on which one you choose.
 These routes are quite well indicated on Google Maps.